apache/beam/learning/tour-of-beam/learning-content/java/schema-based-transforms/group/description.md

               Field.of("transactionDurations", FieldType.array(FieldType.INT64)));
 ```

-The result will be a new row schema containing the fields `total_cost`, ``top_purchases``, and `transactionDurations`, containing the sum of all purchases costs (for that user and country), the top ten purchases, and a histogram of transaction durations.
-The schema will also contain a key field, which will be a row containing userId and country.
+The result will be a new row schema containing the fields **total_cost**, **top_purchases**, and **transactionDurations**, containing the sum of all purchases costs (for that user and country), the top ten purchases, and a histogram of transaction durations.
+The schema will also contain a key field, a row containing userId and country.

-Note that usually the field type can be automatically inferred from the `Combine.CombineFn` passed in.
-However sometimes it cannot be inferred, due to Java type erasure, in which case a `Schema.Field` object containing the field type must be passed in.
-This is currently the case for `ApproximateQuantilesCombineFn` in the above example.
+> Note that usually, the field type can be automatically inferred from the `Combine.CombineFn` passed in.
+However, sometimes it cannot be inferred due to Java type erasure.
+In such case, you need to specify the field type using `Schema.Field`.
+In the above example, the type is explicitly specified for the `transactionDurations` field.

 ### Playground exercise